Canon has announced two entry-level mirrorless cameras and lenses

 R50 video capabilities

 Another impressive aspect of the R50 video features is that it gets essentially all the same video autofocus features of the R6 Mark II.
 The R50 relies on Dual Pixel CMOS AF and includes face, animal, and vehicle detection and tracking.
-It also provides access to Detect Only AF, which keeps focus on your subject even if they move out of the frame or behind something.
+It also provides access to Detect Only AF, which keeps focus on your subject even if they out of the frame or behind something.
 The R50 also gains a new movie mode for closeup detection, which is ideal for showcasing products.

 There is no in-body stabilization (IBIS) in the R50, but there is digital IBIS to provide some assistance when shooting handheld.